peter-zold/peter-zold/README.md

 https://github.com/peter-zold/Data-Science-Projects

-I've also created a school schedule maker with a friend of mine.
+I've also created a school schedule maker application with a friend of mine.
 The program takes as input a subject allocation and as output a ready-made timetable for a whole school, which meets the predefined constraints and expectations.
-The engine inside is a genetic algorithm.
+The engine inside is a genetic algorithm, a special kind of machine learning algorithm.
 It's written in Java, and and we're constantly developing it:

 https://github.com/korolesz/SchoolScheduleMakerPresentation